Ultis/rawr/ReadMe.txt

  - Rawr.Mage: Fixes and improvements for sequence reconstruction.
 Some support for 2T10 in cycle analyzer for frost.
 Currently it's only feasible for manual comparisons, not for automated optimum search.
  - Rawr.TankDK: Updated for 3.3 changes.
  - Rawr.SPriest: Updated for 3.3 changes.
- - Rawr.HolyPriest: Updated for 3.3 changes.
+ - Rawr.HealPriest: Updated for 3.3 changes.

 v2.2.28.0
  - Teir 10 set bonus added for most classes.